usaid-cs/yesterday-i-learned/java.md

 - Glassdoor [says](https://www.marketwatch.com/story/the-best-job-in-america-pays-up-to-125-000-a-year-and-has-10-000-job-openings-11641384094) "Java developer" is the "best job in America".
 It turns out that way because companies that force you to write Java typically have good work-life balance.
 - `println` prints the line, but `printf` lets you format the line with stuff inside (use `%n` to add a new line).
 - [`Objects.hash(Object... values)`](https://docs.oracle.com/javase/8/docs/api/java/util/Objects.html#hash-java.lang.Object...-) takes any number of arguments, and generates a `hashCode` based on them.
 You can implement your own `hashCode()` method this way.
+- I have been told that [JSP and Servlets are old stuff](https://www.quora.com/Do-Java-Web-Application-developers-still-need-to-know-JSP-and-Servlets-in-2019).
+And yet... [go learn both in 2022](https://www.upgrad.com/blog/top-java-web-application-technologies/)?
+- `Scanner in = new Scanner` needs to be closed, apparently.
+Use try-with-resources to do it, which... is just [putting that line in a `try` with no `catch`](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html).
+- Did you know that Java*Script* is often faster than Java because they both use a VM?

 ## Conventions